Menu

 Day 9: Kanazawa

-This morning we visit the Nagamachi district, the old part of Kanazawa where daimyo lords once resided.
+This morning you visit the Nagamachi district, the old part of Kanazawa where daimyo lords once resided.
 Its winding old streets are full of beautiful villas and gardens nestled behind traditional plaster-covered walls.
+Your guide will continue guiding you through backstreets of Kanazawa stopping at some small but worthy museums including DT Suzuki Museum.

 Breakfast